-7 Etiquette Tips For Hosting Your First Adult Dinner Party From A Professional Butler
+7 Tips For Throwing Your First Adult Dinner Party

 One of the ways you can convince people you're an adult is having your friends over to your place for for dinner.
 But hosting your first dinner party is way more daunting than just throwing together nachos and putting on Netflix.
 And if Pinterest is any indication, the evening will require decadent place settings and fabulous floral arrangements and countless courses of Instagram-worthy dishes.
 In reality, bringing friends together around your dinner table doesn't have to be a terrifying task, and with a little bit of forethought, it can actually be pretty easy and even fun!

 For those who have no idea where to start, or for those who want advice on how to elevate their dinner parties to the next level of elegance, look no further than Charles MacPherson.
 With more than 25 years of experience in butler-ing and household management for some of the world's most opulent households, "I am the professional who has insight into how to make entertaining and manners a natural part of your life," he explains.
 That sounds good to me.

 MacPherson's newest book The Pocket Butler: A Compact Guide to Modern Manners, Business Etiquette and Everyday Entertaining offers unpretentious advice and simple tricks of the trade to help you add some luxury to your life without having to hire your own butler.

 One area in which MacPherson has a lot of experience is hosting dinners, both formal and informal, social and business.
 The key to hosting a successful dinner party, according to MacPherson, is "to attend to your guests, and this attention is what allows them to relax and have a great time."
 And if you follow these seven tips from The Pocket Butler, you'll be prepared to tackle the evening and impress all your friends: